Skip to content

 Development of the concept will involve identifying the mechanics, rules, and how a player will move through the game's worlds to achieve their goals.
 The setting of the game is a world building exercise that establishes both the visual and sound aesthetics and how the environment plays into the overall objectives.

-Proof of concept will be tested by prototypes created by game programmers in the pre-production stage.
+Prototypes created by game programmers in the pre-production stage will test proof of concept.
 These will contain the key elements of the game and draft a version of the engine from which programmers will build the final master engine.
 This stage of the process is also vital to the development of the product's overall architecture.

 Once these initial steps have been taken, then full production can begin.
 Game designers oversee the overall creation of the creative elements, including the environment, sound effects, score, creation of characters and objects, and various levels.